Prerequisites

 7

-Navigate to your Digger hostname to create and configure the GitHub App:
+Navigate to your Digger hostname to create the GitHub App:

 1. Go to https://your-digger-hostname/github/setup